 his name on the headstone.

-He settled at Clarksville and resumed his law practice.
-Scurry was secretary of the Senate at the first session of the First Congress, which met from October 2 to December 22, 1836.
-President Sam Houston appointed him district attorney of the First Judicial District on December 19, 1836, and the Congress of the republic elected him judge of the Sixth Judicial District on January 20, 1840; this election automatically made him a member of the Texas Supreme Court.
-He resigned on February 5, 1841, to become district attorney of the Fifth Judicial District.
-At that time he was a law partner of his younger brother, William R. Scurry, at San Augustine.
+He was secretary of the Senate of the First Congress in the fall of 1836, and by the end of the first session that fall, President Sam Houston had appointed him district attorney of the First Judicial District.
+The Congress of the Republic elected him judge of the Sixth Judicial District on January 20, 1840, automatically making him an associate justice of the supreme court.
+He held the post until February 5, 1841, when he resigned to become district attorney of the Fifth Judicial District.

 John Forbes, lawyer, judge, and military man of the Texan army during the Texas Revolution, was born to Scottish parents on February 26, 1797, in Cork, Ireland.
 His family moved when he was two to England, where he remained until 1817.
 That year Forbes immigrated to Cincinnati, Ohio, where he engaged in business.
 While in Ohio he married Emily Sophia Sisson.
 They moved to Nacogdoches, Texas, in 1835.
 There, Forbes was appointed chairman of the Committee of Vigilance and Public Safety, and according to one account he wrote to President Andrew Jackson, protesting that various Indian chiefs of the Creek Nation were contracting with Archibald Hotchkiss and Benjamin Hawkins to enter and settle a vast tract of land in East Texas, to which 5,000 Creeks would migrate.